swibcon/swib-orga/cfp.md

 * consolidating open source projects
 * collaboration, crowdsourcing, community building and empowerment
 * diversity sensitivity, equity, inclusion, and accessibility
+* the role of open information infrastructures in sustaining democracy

 We are looking forward to receiving your proposals for presentations or workshops by **23 May 2025**.
 Please submit an abstract of 1000–1500